Skip Navigation

 This is a professional Library position.
 The Teen Librarian performs advanced and complex Library services in conjunction with selection, maintenance, reference, and circulation of library materials to meet the needs of the community.

-All of the duties listed below are essential job functions.
+All the duties listed below are essential job functions.
 All job requirements listed indicate the minimum level knowledge, skills and/or ability deemed necessary to perform the job proficiently.
 This job description is not to be construed as an exhaustive statement of duties.
 Nothing in this description restricts the Library’s right to change this job description at any time and/or to assign or reassign duties.
 Employees may be required to perform any other job-related duties as requested by their supervisor.

 ESSENTIAL DUTIES: